yumi520/yumi520/README.md

 I'm Yumiko (Yumi)!
 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.

-SWE experience:
+SWE experience 💻:
+- Full-stack
-Full-stack, Infrastructure, Backend, Frontend, DevOps
+- Infrastructure, DevOps
+- Backend, Frontend

 Find me around the web 🌎:
 - Learning in public on <a href="https://yumi520.github.io/">yumi520.github.io</a>